-In 1893, Doctor Daniel Hale Williams performed the first successful documented pericardium surgery in the United States to repair a wound.
-He even founded Chicago’s Provident Hospital, the first of it’s kind non-segregated hospital.
+The first unknown black history fact is about Doctor Daniel Hale Williams, who in 1893, performed the first successful documented pericardium surgery in the United States to repair a wound.
+He even founded Chicago’s Provident Hospital, the first of its kind non-segregated hospital.

-2) Betty Boop was based on a Black Woman
+2) An unknown black history fact is that the iconic Betty Boop was based on a Black Woman

 The iconic cartoon character Betty Boop was based on a black woman named Esther Jones, also known as Baby Esther.
 Singer Helen Kane got inspired by her and started to mimic her style into her singing as well.
-Baby Esther’s style was adapted by cartoonist Michael Fleisher, which led to the creation of the character Betty Boop we know and love today.
+Subsequently, cartoonist Michael Fleisher adapted Baby Esther’s style.
+This then led to the creation of the character Betty Boop we know and love today.